 Four nights at the three-star Hotel Oustalet in Chamonix, France.
-All breakfasts and 3 dinners, guided runs daily with guest Mimmi Kotka, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography from photographer Toni Spasenoski.
+All breakfasts and 3 dinners, guided runs daily with guest Mimmi Kotka, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography from photographer Sam Hill.
 Run the Alp Guide to Trail Running in the Alps and Guide to Trail Racing in the Alps sent prior to the trip.

 For those of you who don’t know Mimmi, she’s low-key, smart, empathetic, and a lot of fun.
 Mimmi, her husband Toni and canine sidekick Enzo have lived part-time in the Chamonix valley for a number of years now.
 Sponsored by La Sportiva, she also happens to be one of the world’s strongest ultrarunners.
 (Though she’ll never mention it, we will.)
 Mimmi has won or been on the podium at a long list of trail races around the world, including finishing third in last year’s Ultra-Trail du Mont-Blanc.
-You can read more about that, here.
+You can read more about Mimmi, here.

 Mimmi isn’t just a trail runner, either.
 She also has an advanced degree in Nutrition, and is a partner in Moonvalley.
 She has a fun sense of humor, and always has interesting insights to share on trail running.

-And yes, a certain trail running sidekick of Mimmi and Toni’s, Enzo, will make an appearance.
+And yes, a certain trail running sidekick of Mimmi’s, Enzo, will make an appearance.
 If you are coming on the trip primarily to see Enzo, don’t worry.
 We won’t tell anyone.

 Although Mimmi and other athletes are joining us, this is an inclusive trip designed for all levels.
 This trip is about having fun and sharing some of our favorite trails with you.
-We will run at a gentle trail running pace and there will be plenty of chances to shorten each day’s run depending on how you are feeling.
+We will run at a gentle pace and there will be plenty of chances to shorten each day’s run depending on how you are feeling.

 This will be a unique and memorable trip.
 Spaces are limited to 10 guests to assure an informal, fun experience.
 This trip will sell out.